eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/southbound/http/http-callback.md

 The root request URI will be `<base.uri>/southbound/callback/`.

-# HTTP listener
+## HTTP listener

-The request listener will be a service registeerred for interface `org.eclipse.sensinact.gateway.southbound.http.callback.api.HttpCallback`.
+The request listener will be a service registered for interface `org.eclipse.sensinact.gateway.southbound.http.callback.api.HttpCallback`.
-Each listener detected by the HTTP callback will be assocaited to a unique ID (UUID) and to a unique HTTP path: `<base.uri>/southbound/callback/<UUID>`.
+Each listener detected by the HTTP callback will be associated to a unique ID (UUID) and to a unique HTTP path: `<base.uri>/southbound/callback/<UUID>`.

 The URI associated to the listener will be be given to with its `activate(String uri)` method.